Pink-Crab/Perique-Ajax/README.md

 ## Pre-Release ##

+* For Perique 1.4.*, use version 1.1.0
 * For Perique 1.3.*, use version 1.0.4
 * For Perique 1.0.* - 1.2.*, use version 1.0.3

 ## Change Log ##

+* 2.0.0 - Bump support for Perique 2.0.0, remove Ajax::bootstrap() and replace with the Ajax Module.
 * 1.1.0 - Bump support for Perique 1.4.0
 * 1.0.4 - Update dev deps to wp6.1 and PinkCrab/HTTP 1.*, Drop Support for PHP 7.1
 * 1.0.3 - Update dev deps, update GH Pipeline and improve conditional on checking if doing ajax.